cloudspaceacademy/cloudspace-workshop/docs/containerization-deployment.md

 >    sh "docker push ${env.dockerhubuser}/notes-app:latest"
 >   }

-1. ==**withCredentials**==: This is a Jenkins pipeline step provided by the "Credentials Binding Plugin."
+1. `**withCredentials**`: This is a Jenkins pipeline step provided by the "Credentials Binding Plugin."
 It allows you to securely retrieve and use credentials within the block.
-In this case, we are retrieving the Docker Hub credentials using the ==usernamePassword== method.
+In this case, we are retrieving the Docker Hub credentials using the `usernamePassword` method.

-2. ==**usernamePassword(credentialsId: "dockerhub-login", passwordVariable: "dockerhubpass", usernameVariable: "dockerhubuser")**==: This line retrieves the username and password from the Jenkins credentials store.
+2. `**usernamePassword(credentialsId: "dockerhub-login", passwordVariable: "dockerhubpass", usernameVariable: "dockerhubuser")**`: This line retrieves the username and password from the Jenkins credentials store.
 The credentialsId parameter specifies the unique identifier of the stored Docker Hub credentials.
 The usernameVariable and passwordVariable parameters define the environment variables where the username and password will be stored, respectively.
 The environment variables are prefixed with env. in Jenkins, which is why you see env.dockerhubuser and env.dockerhubpass later in the code.